-It is recommended that you obtain letters from academic and professional perspectives.
 If you completed college-level courses over the last five years, an academic reference is required.
 Other references should be from a nursing supervisor, preferably holding a degree higher than yours.

 Personal Statement — In order for the admissions committee to evaluate your potential, please write a narrative addressing these bulleted items (single spaced and no more than 300 words):

 - your relevant work experience

 - your goals for graduate study and for future career development

 - clearly articulated reasons for applying to the selected option at Penn State

 - any other information you would consider pertinent to your application

 The Graduate Admissions Committee considers the Goal Statement very seriously.
 Your Goal Statement reflects your ability to express yourself clearly and concisely in writing and indicates the fit of your goals with the College of Nursing graduate program.

 You can begin your online application at any time.
 Your progress within the online application system will be saved as you go, allowing you to return at any point as you gather additional information and required materials.

 - Choose "WORLD CAMPUS" as the campus